Hey there! Thanks for stopping by!

 I’m Lisa and I am, quite literally, a Day in the kitchen!

-I love food….eating it, cooking it, baking it, photographing it, savoring it, and sharing it.
+I love food.
+Eating it, cooking it, baking it, photographing it.

-I am not a professionally-trained cook, chef or nutritionist.
-I simply love to cook and my interest and passion for cooking is what has ultimately led me to this blog today.
-Before getting here, though, I traveled down a different path.
+Before arriving at A Day In the Kitchen, I traveled down a different path.
 I studied art and design in high school, and I have a BA degree with a major in Art History.
 I also spent a number of years as a 3D computer artist and animator, where I also dabbled a little in HTML and website creation.
 From there, I spent 10 years showing people how to preserve and document their family stories in scrapbooks.
 Being a scrapbooking consultant allowed me to spend time creating my own family albums and it fueled my passion for photography.

 My love for food and photography only grew when I got my very first smartphone!
 I could take pictures of restaurant meals!
 I could capture the dish I made for dinner!
 It was so quick and easy and addictive.
 I started sharing those photos on Facebook for fun, and to my pleasant surprise, I received a lot positive feedback on the photographs and requests for the recipes I had made.
 The positive reinforcement only motivated me to cook and bake more and post more photos.